 On October 26, 2023, we closed a public offering of common stock and certain warrants through Chardan Capital Markets, LLC and Ladenburg Thalmann & Co.
 Inc. as underwriters, for net proceeds of \$3.9 million through the issuance and sale of 1,306,250 shares of our common stock and, to certain investors, pre-funded warrants to purchase 1,537,500 shares of common stock, and accompanying common warrants to purchase up to an aggregate of 5,687,500 shares of our common stock.
-Each share of common stock and pre-funded warrant to purchase one share of common stock was sold together with a common warrant to purchase two shares of common stock.
-The public offering price of each share of common stock and accompanying common warrant was \$1.60 and the public offering price of each pre-funded warrant and accompanying common warrant was \$1.5099.
+Each share of common stock and pre-funded warrant to purchase one share of common warrant was \$1.60 and the public offering price of each pre-funded warrant and accompanying common warrant was \$1.5999.
 The common warrants were immediately exercisable at a price of \$1.60 per share of common stock, expire five years from the date of issuance and contain an alternative cashless exercise provision.
+In connection with the June 2024 inducement offer discussed further below, the exercise price was decreased to \$1.20 per share of common stock for common warrants that remained unexercised at the time of the offer.
 The pre-funded warrants were immediately exercisable at any time, until exercised in full, at a price of \$0.0001 per share of common stock.
 In addition, warrants to purchase 85,312 shares of common stock were issued to the underwriters as compensation for their services related to the offering.
 These common stock warrants have an exercise price of \$2.00 per share and expire five years from the date of issuance.